CurveDocs/curve-docs/docs/fees/FeeSplitter.md

     !!!guard "Guarded Method by [Snekmate 🐍](https://github.com/pcaversaccio/snekmate)"
         This contract makes use of a Snekmate module to manage roles and permissions.
 This specific function can only be called by the current `owner` of the contract.

     Function to set receivers and their respective weights.
-New receveivers can not simply be added or removed from the exisiting array of receivers.
+New receivers can not simply be added or removed from the existing array of receivers.
 One must include the current receivers in the array of `Receiver` structs.
 The weight is based on a scale of 1e5, meaning e.g. 100% corresponds to a weight value of 10000, and 50% would be a weight value of 5000.

     The function will revert if a receiver address is `ZERO_ADDRESS`, if the weight is `0` or greater than `10000` (`MAX_BPS`), or if the sum of the weights of all receivers does not equal `10000` (100%).